korzhenevski/korzhenevski/README.md

-# Principal R&D Engineer & System Architect
+# Principal R&D & System Architect
 *Latency is a tax on reality.
 Let’s eliminate it.*

 I partner with a handful of elite teams on their hardest architectural challenges.